Chart Color Schemes

 Edmondson Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Edmondson Park's population is highly diverse, with 53.6% born overseas and 65.7% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 40.5%.
-Hinduism is notably higher than average, comprising 17.8% compared to Greater Sydney's 7.2%.
+Edmondson Park has a population where 53.6% were born overseas and 65.7% speak a language other than English at home.
+Christianity is the predominant religion, with 40.5%.
+Hinduism is significantly higher than average, comprising 17.8% compared to Greater Sydney's 7.2%.

 Frequently Asked Questions - Diversity